zicli-synergy/captions-cards/README.md

 2. Your props/types and states should be properly defined.
 3. Responsive web design for different screens (mobile/tablet/pc)
 3. Host code on Github repository, with a well detailed readme.
-4. Host the API on netlify/heroku.
+4. Host the app on netlify/heroku.
 5. Use appropriate modals, loaders and spinners for better user interaction.